 The good news is that since real estate brokerage has been deemed “essential,” we are seeing very few delays.
 The main differences we see are with showings (wearing gloves and masks) and with closings.
 Closings are now being done remotely if possible, or even outdoors such as with our friends at GRCC Law in Asheville (see video here).

 Let us Help you Navigate the Market During COVID-19

 If you’re wondering what buying or selling real estate would look like for you right now, give us a call or contact us below.
-Many of our conversations lately have focused on helping clients make plans to buy or sell, as well as figure out a plan B.
+We are happy to help discuss your options and how you can still make real estate plans in 2020.

 If you want to sell your home soon, this is a great time to work on sprucing up your yard, repainting, and taking care of deferred maintenance so your home will show well when the time is right to list it for sale.
 It’s also a great time to re-finance.
 Our Asheville lender friends are very busy with re-finances.
 If you’re considering re-financing to take advantage of great interest rates, ask us for recommendations for local lenders.

 If you’re considering buying, now is a good time to get pre-approved.
-In uncertain times, home sellers will surely only consider showing their home to or entering a contract with a buyer that they know can get a mortgage.
+Home sellers will only consider showing their home to or entering a contract with a buyer that they know can get a mortgage.